wp-plugins/role-scoper/readme.txt

 Scoped role restrictions and assignments are reflected in every aspect of the WordPress interface, from front end content and navigation to administrative post and comment totals.
 Although Role Scoper provides extreme flexibility and powerful bulk administration forms, basic usage is just a set of user checkboxes in the Post/Page Edit Form.

 = Partial Feature List =
-* Customize access for specific Pages, Posts, Categories
-* Control Read and/or Edit access
-* WP roles work as is but can be limited by content-specific restrictions
+* WP roles work as is or can be limited by content-specific Restrictions
-* Assign additional content-specific roles to Users or User Groups
-* Assign additional blog-wide role for a specific object type
+* RS roles grant additional Read or Edit access for specific Pages, Posts or Categories
+* Define User Groups and give them one or more RS roles
 * Can elevate Subscribers to edit desired content (ensures safe failure mode)
 * Control which categories users can post to
 * Control which pages users can associate sub-pages to
 * Specify element(s) in Edit Form to withhold from non-Editors
-* Limit the duration of role assignments
+* Grant Read or Edit access for a limited time duration
-* Limit the content dates which a role assignment applies to
+* Limit the post/page publish dates which a role assignment applies to
-* Front-end Page, Category and Tag listings match modified access
 * Customizable Hidden Content Teaser (or hide posts/pages completely)
 * RSS Feed Filter with HTTP authentication option
 * File Attachment filter blocks direct URL requests if user can't read corresponding post/page
 * Inheritance of Restrictions and Roles to sub-categories / sub-pages
 * Default Restrictions and Roles for new content
-* Un-editable posts/pages are excluded from the editing list
+* Un-editable posts are excluded from the Edit Posts/Pages list
 * Optimized to limit additional database queries
 * XML-RPC support
 * Integrates with the <a href="http://wordpress.org/extend/plugins/revisionary/">Revisionary plugin</a> for moderated revisioning of published content.
+* Supports custom Post Types and Taxonomies (when defined using WP schema by a plugin such as <a href="http://wordpress.org/extend/plugins/custom-post-type-ui/">Custom Post Type UI</a>)
 * Extensive WP-mu support

 = Plugin API =
-* Apply restrictions and roles for any custom taxonomy
-* Abstract architecture and API allow other plugins to define their own role definitions for scoping
+* Abstract architecture and API allow other plugins to define their own data/taxonomy schema and role definitions
 * Author provides some <a href="http://agapetry.net/category/plugins/role-scoper/role-scoper-extensions/">extensions to support integration with other plugins</a>

 = Template Functions =